aspose-cells/Aspose.Cells-Products/cells/es/net/_index.es.md

  <div class="row">
   <div class="container">
    <h2 class="pr-ft">
- Hoja de cálculo de Excel avanzada API Características
+ Funciones avanzadas de la hoja de cálculo de Excel API
    </h2>
    <!-- <p>Unlike similar products from other vendors, Aspose.Cells for .NET not only supports spreadsheet generation and other basic file formatting features, it also supports a number of advanced features.
 These advanced features make it much easier for the developers to manipulate spreadsheet contents, cell formatting and file protection.</p>